Field Trips to your East Bay Regional Parks

 See Crab Cove Visitor Center for more information.

 Naturalist programs are very popular and demand often exceeds availability.
 The staff will accommodate your request as scheduling permits.
 Requests are filled by lottery for each session (summer, fall and spring).
 Most naturalist programs are free of charge for Alameda and Contra Costa County public school groups-exceptions are noted in the field trip program descriptions.
-The hourly fee for private schools, non-District schools and other public or private groups is $40/hour for each District employee involved.
+The hourly fee for private schools, non-District schools and other public or private groups is $61 per hour for each District employee involved.
+For Outdoor Recreation field trips, experienced and engaging Recreation staff lead biking, canoeing, or fishing trips.
+Staff provide biking, canoeing, and fishing gear; teach technique; and help participants enjoy their Regional Parks in a challenging and rewarding way.

 - To Apply Online or Download (PDF) an Application, Click > HERE.